 An Exceptional Ecological Wonder

 Visitors can navigate the preserve through miles of hiking trails and a multi-use PATH bike trail.
 The trails of the Nature Preserve and Arabia Mountain are open to the public from dawn to dusk.
 There is no fee for parking or for use of the trails.
 Leashed dogs are welcome.
 Fishing is permitted, with a valid state license, at Arabia Lake.
-Special groups tours and education programs also available.
+Special group tours and education programs also available.
 Please contact the Preserve offices at 770-484-3060 for more information and scheduling.